Key Takeaways

 Yes, when you hire a remote worker in a foreign country, it is important to consider the taxation laws of their home country.

-Depending on the specific regulations in that country, you may be responsible for paying taxes on behalf of your employee.
+Depending on the specific employment regulations in that country, you may be responsible for paying taxes on behalf of your employee.
 However, if you partner with a remote hiring agency, they may take care of this process for you.
 Alternatively, you can hire workers as contractors to avoid many taxation issues.

 3. Do I have to take care of remote workers’ benefits like health insurance?